 Potential & Actual Conflicts Mitigating Controls / Applicability Managed, Prevented, or Disclosed?
-Valuation - Where the Firm may exercise a significant amount of influence over valuations of hard to value securities in its favour, which may increase fees and/or assets under management.
-The ability of the Firm to influence the reported valuation of a fund that it manages could be to the detriment of investors entering or exiting the fund.
-Fair Aggregation and Allocation of Orders - A potential conflict exists if the Firm gives priority in trade allocation to one client over other clients.
-The Firm has a Valuation Policy in place which documents the procedures and controls in place to ensure the fair valuation of assets and the avoidance of any conflicts throughout the valuation process An independent administrator is engaged on behalf of the Fund(s) The Firm currently trades in liquid securities with readily available market pricing, therefore the risk of incorrect valuation is minimal With respect to AIFs that the Firm manages, the valuation function is performed by an external valuer who is independent of the Firm and the Fund The Firm has procedures and controls documented in its Aggregation and Allocation Policy to ensure each client receives fair aggregation and allocation.
+Valuation- Where the Firm may exercise a significant amount of influence over valuations of hard to value securities in its favour, which may increase fees and/or assets under management.The ability of the Firm to influence the reported valuation of a fund that it manages could be to the detriment of investors entering The Firm has a Valuation Policy in place which documents the procedures and controls in place to ensure the fair valuation of assets and the avoidance of any conflicts throughout the valuation process An independent administrator is engaged on behalf of the Fund(s) The Firm currently trades in liquid securities with readily available market pricing, therefore the risk of incorrect valuation is minimal With respect to AIFs that the Firm manages, the valuation function is performed by an external valuer who is independent of the Firm and the Fund The Firm has procedures and controls documented in its Aggregation and Allocation Policy to ensure each client receives fair aggregation and allocation.
 A copy of this policy is made available to clients.
 Such controls and procedures are designed to avoid any conflict of interest arising throughout the aggregation and allocation process.
-The firm has implemented an aggregation of trades policy The firm implements consistent fee structures Managed Proprietary Trading - Where the Firm trades on its own account potentially to the detriment of a client.
+The firm has implemented an aggregation of trades policy The firm implements consistent fee structures Managed Managed Proprietary Trading - Where the Firm trades on its own account potentially to the detriment of a client.
 The Firm does not undertake proprietary trading Prevented Different strategies and mandates - Where different objectives and mandates might lead to a conflict between the Firm and its clients.
 For example, a potential conflict arises when portfolio managers are simultaneously long and short in the same security in different The Firm's portfolio management team does not manage conflicting strategies Managed